Genentech/rd2markdown/README.md

 Below is the list of our plans for the nearest future\`;

-1. Implement a mechanism that discoverers custom functions that are not stored as tags like `\pkgfun{}`.
-2. Publish to CRAN
+1. Publish to CRAN
-3. Bug fixes
+2. Bug fixes